RasppleII/rasppleii.github.io/a2cloud/index.md

 Pi board stops flickering.

-(If you are starting over with the same SD card, or want to ensure the card is formatted correctly, you can use the official [SD Formatter][52] utility — carefully! — before copying the files.)
+(If you are starting over with the same SD card, or want to ensure the card is formatted correctly, you can use the official [SD Formatter][] utility — carefully! — before copying the files.)

 ### If you’re already up and running, or want to customize the installation